-Creator Laurie Nunn's British teen dramedy about Otis (Asa Butterfield), the son of a sex therapist who somewhat unwittingly parlays his secondhand sexual knowledge into a successful business counseling fellow students, took Netflix subscribers by storm when it premiered in January 2019.
-A cast anchored by Butterfield, Emma Mackey (who plays Maeve), and Gillian Anderson (as Otis' mom, Jean) adds nuance to a story that could gone low and focused merely on the sex, but opted for a more thoughtful route.
+Creator Laurie Nunn's British teen dramedy about Otis (Asa Butterfield), the son of a sex therapist who somewhat unwittingly parlays his secondhand sexual knowledge into a successful business counseling fellow students is a Netflix original gem.
+Although the show is anchored by Butterfield, his business associate Maeve played by Emma Mackey, and Gillian Anderson (as Otis' mom, Jean), the ensemble cast adds nuance to a story that could gone low and focused merely on the sex, but opted for a more thoughtful route.
 The incredible chemistry between all of the cast members and an undeniable John Hughes vibe (think Pretty in Pink) elevate this easily binged show above a sea of mediocre teen angst programs.

 Top Boy (2011– )

 Thanks to Drake, this underrated crime drama is seeing a second life on Netflix.
-It originally aired (and ended too soon) from 2011–2013, but was recently picked up and tabbed for a reboot by the rapper and the series' original showrunners.
+It originally aired (and ended too soon) from 2011–2013, but was tabbed for a reboot by the rapper and the series' original showrunners.
 It's a gritty story about the hustle of two drug dealers in East London (Ashley Walters and Kane Robinson) and the overwhelming trials they face trying to make it on the street.
 You'll be absolutely gripped, and the cast's portrayal of young men grappling with morality is as vulnerable as they come.
-(Just know, in order to watch the full series, Seasons 1 and 2 were renamed to Top Boy: Summerhouse and appear as a separate show on Netflix -- but they're both there for your bingeing pleasure.)
+(Just know, in order to watch the full series, Seasons 1 and 2 were renamed to Top Boy: Summerhouse and appear as a separate show on Netflix—but they're both available for your bingeing pleasure.)